Programme

 Welcome speech

-Prof. Priscilla Leung Mei-fun.
-Founding President, Hong Kong Association for External Friendship Speech by Guest of Honour
+Prof. Priscilla Leung Mei-fun, Founding President, Hong Kong Association for External Friendship Speech by Guest of Honour

-The Hon John LEE Ka-chiu, GBM, SBS, PDSM, PMSM, The Chief Executive of the Hong Kong Special Administrative Region Speeches by Officiating Guests
+The Hon John LEE Ka-chiu, GBM, SBS, PDSM, PMSM, The Chief Executive of the Hong Kong Special Administrative Region of the People's Republic of China Officiating Guests

-Prof. Priscilla Leung Mei-fun.
-Founding President, Hong Kong Association for External Friendship Speech by Guest of Honour
+Prof. Priscilla Leung Mei-fun, Founding President, Hong Kong Association for External Friendship Speech by Guest of Honour

-The Hon John LEE Ka-chiu, GBM, SBS, PDSM, PMSM, The Chief Executive of the Hong Kong Special Administrative Region Speeches by Officiating Guests
+The Hon John LEE Ka-chiu, GBM, SBS, PDSM, PMSM, The Chief Executive of the Hong Kong Special Administrative Region of the People's Republic of China Officiating Guests

 - Mr Jian-chun CUI, Commissioner, Ministry of Foreign Affairs in Hong Kong Special Administrative Region